descendsphere/route-render/BACKLOG.md

 ### Completed Items

+- **[FEATURE] Manual Pitch Control:** Added a slider to allow the user to manually adjust the camera's pitch angle during the tour for most camera strategies.
+- **[UI/UX] Increased Max Zoom:** Increased the maximum camera distance from 20,000 meters to 50,000 meters.
 - **[FEATURE] Shareable URLs:** Implemented logic to read a `route_id` or a `url` URL parameter on page load, automatically selecting and loading the specified route.
 This allows sharing of both pre-packaged and ad-hoc URL routes.
 - **[FEATURE] GPX Coordinate Precision Reduction:** Implemented a function in `RouteStorage.js` that reduces the decimal precision of latitude, longitude, and elevation values within the `gpxString` before saving to `localStorage`.
 This significantly reduces the storage footprint with negligible impact on visual accuracy.
 - **[REFACTOR] Storage-First Architecture:** Re-architected the application to use a "storage-first" model.
 All routes, regardless of source (file, URL, static), are now managed by a central `RouteStorage.js` module that uses `localStorage` for persistence.
 This decouples data acquisition from rendering and is the foundation for multi-route management.